alexalexiou/networks_assign_1_2/README.md

 Data Packet format can be found in the assignments_promts directory

 -Server sends back the appropriate packet (ACK or Reject) with the appropriate error sub code:
-	Packet not in the right sequence
+	-a)Packet not in the right sequence
-	Length miss-match of the payload
+	-b)Length miss-match of the payload
-	End of packet identifier error
+	-c)End of packet identifier error
-	Duplicate packet
+	-d)Duplicate packet

 Client starts a timer (ack_timer) for every packet sent to the server.
 If there is no response from the server, client needs to retransmit the packet ( avoiding duplicate reject packets from the server).
 Client retransmits the packet 3 times at most, if there is no response.
 If there is no ACK from the server, the client generates  “Server doesn’t respond” and stops sending the packet.